-So, heading south from Antananarivo, you first drive through luxuriant vegetation to Antsirabe.
+So, heading south from Antananarivo, you drive through luxuriant vegetation to Antsirabe.
 Along the way you see the highland landscape with its rice-fields, Merina villages and eroded hills called “lavaka”.
 This is almost reminiscent of the Far East with its rice fields and green landscape.

 Ántsirabe is a convenient overnight stop between Tana and the Ranomafana National Park.
-We recommend either a charming guesthouse, Couleur Cafe.
+We recommend a charming guesthouse, Couleur Cafe.
 If you have time, spend a second night and enjoy a cycle tour around some of the scenic lakes nearby.
-You can also opt to spend a night or two at a cultural home stay in the village of Belazao.
+You can also opt to spend a night at a cultural home stay in the village of Belazao.
 Here you can walk, mountain bike, hike up to Mount Itavo and visit the various artisans rope-making, weaving and farming.

 Ranomafana National Park

-Birding is excellent in the Ranomafana National Park.
-With over 110 species, at least 30 of which are endemic.
+Birding is excellent in the Ranomafana National Park: over 110 species, at least 30 of which are endemic.
 With a good guide you might be lucky enough to view the brown mesite, the short-legged, the pitta-like and the rufous-headed ground rollers, Henst’s goshawk, Madagascar yellowbrow, wedge-tailed jery, red-fronted coua and Madagascar magpie-robin.

 Fianar (as Fianarantsoa is nicknamed) is also the perfect place to enjoy a sense of Malagasy city life with lots of street traders selling all manner of produce including local spices.

 Isalo National Park

-There are a variety of trails, most leading to delightful natural springs such as La Piscine Naturelle, are great for a quick dip to cool off after a warm walk.
-You can visit the fenêtre de l’Isalo in the late afternoon as the sun sets.
+In the afternoon you can visit delightful natural springs such as La Piscine Naturelle, a great place for a quick dip to cool off after a warm walk.
+Plus you can visit the fenêtre de l’Isalo in the late afternoon as the sun sets.